Grasruts/static/README.md

 # capistrano scm static

 It is a plugin for capistrano scm to deploy static sites.
+Support compression of dist. and uncompress to reduce deploy time.

 # Installation